r-syst/tools/diagno-syst/README.md

 * ``sort``      : if True, taxa in inventory sorted in decreasing order of nb of reads
 * ``stacks``    : if True, the stacks per taxon will be written in a file per taxon in <stacks_taxon.fas>

-### Output files

-* ``rep``       : directory where to write the output files
-              the names of the output files are automatically generated, and written or not according to the values of
-                @ tab           the array of inventories, one gap per column,
-                @ inventory     the inventory derived from <Tab>
-                @ stacks        the stacks query reads per taxon, a file per taxon

 ## Notes